gcanti/gcanti.github.io/_posts/2014-09-29-javascript-types-and-sets.md

 };
 ```

 > **Note**.
 Another example of a tuple is the `arguments` object of a function.
-Because of what said above is theoretically the same having `n` different arguments as a tuple or only [one argument](https://gcanti.github.io/2014/09/25/six-reasons-to-define-constructors-with-only-one-argument.html) as a struct (or even mix the two).
+As showed above it's the same having `n` different arguments as a tuple or only [one argument](https://gcanti.github.io/2014/09/25/six-reasons-to-define-constructors-with-only-one-argument.html) as a struct (or even mix the two).

 Let's define the `tuple` and `struct` combinators